wustl-data/rooster-cogburn/README.md

 # Course Repository

-## Data Manipulation and Management CSE314A
+CSE314A - Data Manipulation and Management

+Fall 2023

-To update your repo with a newly posted branch:
+## Updating your repo

+### Check your remotes

-1. Make sure the `upstream` repository is registered as a remote in your local environment:
+Before attempting any updates, make sure the `upstream` repository is registered as a remote in your local environment:

+1. List your remotes:

     ```bash
     git remote